About Human Rights @ Duke Law

 Through an extensive curriculum, Duke Law's international and comparative law faculty equips students to deepen their knowledge and critical assessment of human rights laws, institutions, advocacy, and scholarship.
 Experiential learning opportunities such as the International Human Rights Clinic and Advanced International Human Rights Clinic; summer and post-graduate fellowships, including a dedicated post-graduate fellowship in international law and human rights; and Duke Law's externship program, provide a bridge between these theoretical foundations and the skills necessary for domestic and international human rights advocacy, as well as to prepare students for the increasingly global nature of legal practice more generally.

-Additionally, a rich "Human Rights in Practice" series organized by the Center for International & Comparative Law (CICL) and the International Human Rights Clinic, as well as other human rights lectures, panels, and other events, provide opportunities to connect with leading human rights practitioners and scholars on cutting-edge human rights issues and to showcase the international and comparative scholarship of Duke Law faculty.
-Graduate degrees for international students and the Visiting scholars program diversify Duke Law's network of practitioners, scholars, and alumni, enriching the intellectual life and international and comparative law expertise at the Law School.
+Additionally, a rich and multi-faceted "Human Rights in Practice" series organized by the Center for International & Comparative Law (CICL) and the International Human Rights Clinic, as well as other human rights lectures, panels, and other events, provide opportunities to connect with leading human rights practitioners and scholars on cutting-edge human rights issues and to showcase the international and comparative scholarship of Duke Law faculty.
+Graduate degrees for international students and the Visiting Scholars Program diversify Duke Law's network of practitioners, scholars, and alumni, enriching the intellectual life and international and comparative law expertise at the Law School.

-Through the JD/LLM in International & Comparative Law, as well as the student-edited Duke Journal of Comparative & International Law and a range of student organizations, such as the International Human Rights Law Society, students have unique opportunities—including practice opportunities, study abroad, and scholarship—to develop the high-level skills and knowledge required for competitive placements in international organizations, governments, and NGOs.
-A new Duke-Leiden Institute in Global and Transnational Law is also offered as a one-month residential program in Leiden and The Hague, the Netherlands, beginning in the Summer 2018 for students interested in studying international and comparative law.
+Through the JD/LLM in International & Comparative Law, as well as the student-edited Duke Journal of Comparative & International Law and a range of student organizations, such as the Human Rights Law Society and the International Law Society as well as the newly launched Human Rights Pro Bono Program, students have unique opportunities—including practice opportunities, study abroad, and scholarship—to develop the high-level skills and knowledge required for competitive placements in international and multilateral organizations, governments, and NGOs.
+The Duke-Leiden Institute in Global and Transnational Law is also offered as a one-month Summer residential program in The Hague, the Netherlands for students interested in studying international and comparative law.